akhilsaini/aws-csa-2017/README.md

   - Edge Locations are CDN End Points for CloudFront.
 Many more edge locations exist than regions.
   - 18 Geographical regions and 54 availability zones.
   - 1 Local region.
+  - In India AWS account Asia Pacific(Osaka-local) and China(Beijing (2),Ningxia (3)) Regions are not available.
   - Anounced plan for 4 Geographical regions and 12 availability zones.
   - An AWS local region is a single datacenter designed to complement an existing AWS region.
+  - Provides High Availability,fault tolerance and low latency Through Multiple Availability Zones.
+    - Availability Zones are connected to each other with fast, private fiber-optic networking, enabling you to easily architect applications that automatically fail-over between Availability Zones without interruption.
+  - Improving Continuity With Replication Between Regions
+    -

 ## Tags